RetroAchievements/docs/docs/general/glossary.md

 ## Standalone

 Typically, all games run on an emulator.
-However, some games run standalone.
+However, some games run standalone (e.g. Final Fantasy XI and Terraria).
-Currently, there are just Terraria and Final Fantasy XI, but more may be added in the future.
 You'll see these under "Standalone" or "EXE".

 Standalone games run as is, without an emulator, and require something else, like a mod, to get you connected to RetroAchievements.